Peter Edelman

-Peter Benjamin Edelman (born January 9, 1938) is an American lawyer, policy-maker, and law professor at Georgetown University Law Center, specializing in the fields of poverty, welfare, juvenile justice, and constitutional law.
+Peter Benjamin Edelman (born January 9, 1938) is an American legal scholar.
+He is a professor at the Georgetown University Law Center, specializing in the fields of poverty, welfare, juvenile justice, and constitutional law.
 He worked as an aide for Senator Robert F. Kennedy and in the Clinton Administration, where he resigned to protest Bill Clinton's signing the welfare reform legislation.
 Edelman was one of the founders and president of the board of the New Israel Fund.

 Early life and education

 Edelman grew up in a Jewish family in Minneapolis, Minnesota, the son of Hyman and Miriam Edelman.
 His father worked as a lawyer and his mother worked as a homemaker.
 His grandfather Eliezer Edelman was a rabbi in Poland; Eliezer and his wife were shot and killed by the Nazis during World War II.

 Edelman received his A.B. in 1958 from Harvard College and LL.B. degree from Harvard Law School.
 He served as a law clerk to Judge Henry Friendly of the U.S. Court of Appeals for the Second Circuit and then for U.S. Supreme Court Justice Arthur Goldberg.